-- 20 One legislative framework not explicitly referenced in the Scottish Biometrics Commissioner Act is the Sexual Offender Notification Requirements (SORN) of Part 2 of the Sexual Offences Act 2003 in relation to Registered Sex Offenders (RSO).
-Section 87(4) of the Sexual Offences Act 2003 provides that when completing the SORN, the offender must, if requested to do so, allow the police to take fingerprints and to photograph any part of the offender's body.
-All RSO's must be photographed a minimum of every 12 months or sooner if their appearance changes.
-The Police, Public Order and Criminal Justice (Scotland) Act 2006 also authorises the police and relevant staff to take relevant physical data (DNA) from an RSO as part of their SORN.
+- The Police, Public Order and Criminal Justice (Scotland) Act 2006 also authorises the police and relevant staff to take relevant physical data (DNA) from an RSO as part of their SORN.
 Accordingly, such biometric data will fall within the oversight of the Scottish Biometrics Commissioner and the arrangements described in this Code of Practice. - 21 In addition to computerised biometric data records arising from specific technical processing, the meaning of "biometric data" within the Scottish Biometrics Commissioner Act 2020, and consequentially this Code of Practice includes the source materials from which a corresponding biometric record can be derived.
 Examples of such materials include blood, saliva, hair etc. Such materials may be obtained from a known individual under specific legislative provisions in Scotland for the purposes of verification, identification, or elimination using statutory or Common Law powers.
 The substantive point to note is that this code covers both the computerised data itself, and the corresponding physical samples from which such data may be derived.
 This Code also applies to volunteer samples when given for policing or criminal justice purposes.
-However, this Code of Practice does not apply to biometric data provided to Police Scotland voluntarily by persons for non-policing and non-criminal justice purposes such as in support of applications for overseas employment and education visas, or fingerprints taken for overseas emigration purposes.
+However, this Code of Practice does not apply to biometric data provided to Police Scotland voluntarily by persons for nonpolicing and non-criminal justice purposes such as in support of applications for overseas employment and education visas, or fingerprints taken for overseas emigration purposes.
 Similarly, this Code of Practice does not cover biometric data used by police bodies where the data has been given voluntarily by employees for general employment purposes, for example photographs for warrant cards or where police officers fingerprint data is held in the 'Police Eliminations Database', or where biological samples such as a hair sample is given for employee substance misuse screening purposes.

-Exclusion of UK-Wide policing bodies operating in Scotland
+Exclusion of UK-wide policing bodies operating in Scotland

 - 22 This Code of Practice applies solely to policing and criminal justice functions within the devolved competence of the Scottish Parliament and therefore to Police Scotland, the Scottish Police Authority (SPA) and the Police Investigations and Review Commissioner (PIRC).
 Accordingly, this Code does not apply to other UK-Wide policing bodies operating in Scotland, or to the biometric data they collect when arresting or investigating citizens in Scotland. - 23 This Code of Practice therefore does not apply to the UK National Crime Agency (NCA), British Transport Police (BTP) or the Ministry of Defence Police (MDP).
 However, those policing bodies have indicated a willingness to be included under the oversight of the Scottish Biometrics Commissioner when conducting policing functions in Scotland if the necessary legislative authority can be established.
-Accordingly, Scottish Government has submitted a request to the UK Government for a section 104 order under the Scotland Act, 1998.7 Should this request be approved by the UK Government, this Code will be amended accordingly to include such UK policing bodies operating in Scotland, and such bodies will be invited to sit on the professional advisory group of the Scottish Biometrics Commissioner.8
+Accordingly, Scottish Government has submitted a request to the UK Government for a section 104 order under the Scotland Act, 1998.7 Should an order be agreed between the Scottish and UK governments and approved by the UK Parliament, this Code will be amended accordingly to include such UK policing bodies operating in Scotland, and such bodies will be invited to sit on the professional advisory group of the Scottish Biometrics Commissioner.8